Key course information

 What will I learn?

-Applicants are required to hold a minimum of 4 GCSEs at grade 2 (E) or above including English and maths.
+• 4 GCSEs at grade 2 (E) or above, including English and maths.

 Study, Assessment and Qualifications

-Students on this course will complete workshop based practical assessments and knowledge-based questions.
-This course also includes one online exam.
-Wiltshire College use the Institute of Motor industries (IMI), allowing students to use E-portfolio to complete their formal work and track their progress.
-On successful completion of this course, students will achieve an IMI Entry Level 3 Diploma for The Introduction to Motor Vehicle Industry and Technologies.
+The course is accredited by the Institute of Motor Industries (IMI).
+On successful completion of this course, you will achieve an IMI Entry Level 3 Diploma for The Introduction to Motor Vehicle Industry and Technologies.

 Additional Costs and Information